Completionists/pokemon-completion/README.md

 We also skip the rules imposed on Pokémon transfer between generation if possible, in order to start a new run with all of our favorite Pokémon / Pokédex already loaded in the save, taking advanatge of the superior transfer mechanisms between gens when using Pokehex.

-Another condition is that for completing the Pokédex we will not be taking the Pokémon that we possibly have in each generation, instead we will replaying the game.
-We will only use old saves to retrieve our favourite / combat Pokémon.
+Another condition is that for completing the Pokédex we will be taking the Pokémon that we possibly have in previous saves, instead of replaying the game.
+We will use the Pokémon of other save files as much as possible in order to have a lot of different OT (original trainers) in our Pokédex, reflecting a lot of our runs from when we were children.